Cremation Information: Services, Pricing & Options

 Perhaps your family has a history of using one or the other process.
 If this is the case, you should consider how important it is to carry on family traditions.

 For many of us, the decision is entirely our own.
-For others, it is important to take into account the opinions of other family members.
-If the way your family feels is important to you, talk with them to get their feedback.
+For others, it is important to consider the opinions of other family members.
+If your family’s feelings are important to you, talk with them to get their feedback.

 What to do with the ashes